juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 [SOLVED].

-ive tested so many things, Nothing worked, exept QjackCtl, i thought it was a bug, the answere was so easy.
+ive tested so many things, Nothing worked, exept QjackCtl, i thought it was a bug, the answer was so easy.

 -----